 Photoshop Elements is powered by the same code as Adobe Photoshop (the industry standard for professional image editing).
 However, PS Elements is more accessible and far easier to learn.
 It offers more consumer-style tools than Photoshop, while still providing novice and even many serious photographers with the creative functionality they want and need.

-While the 2020 version of PS Elements has only a handful of new features and improvements, it remains the best photo editor overall because of its ease of use and because, unlike most of its competitors, it works with both Macs and PCs.
+While the 2020 version of PS Elements has only a handful of new features and improvements, it remains the best photo editing software overall because of its ease of use and because, unlike most of its competitors, it works with both Macs and PCs.
 However, those who have purchased PS Elements in the past year won't find enough here to merit an upgrade.

 A fit-all interface